- What Is a SAH?

 Can We Sponsor a Refugee?

-- Contact the Refugee Advisor ( refugees [at] united-church.ca ) at the General Council Office to inquire if there are refugee spots.
+- Contact the Refugee Advisor ( refugees [at] united-church.ca ) at the General Council Office to inquire if there are available refugee allocations.
 The General Council Office's role is to facilitate the sponsorship process for sponsor and refugee.

 What Are the Different Types of Sponsorship?

-Visa Office Referrals (VOR) – the refugee has already been identified as in need of protection by the United Nations High Commission for Refugees (UNHCR) (or another referral organization overseas) and the Canadian visa office abroad, but requires a sponsor in Canada through congregations/pastoral charges, organizations, or groups.
+In a Visa Office Referral, the refugee has already been identified as in need of protection by the United Nations High Commission for Refugees (UNHCR) (or another referral organization overseas) and the Canadian visa office abroad, but requires a sponsor in Canada through congregations, organizations, or groups.

-The Blended Visa-Office Referred (VOR) Initiative - a program designed to resettle refugees identified by the United Nations High Commissioner for Refugees (UNHCR) and submitted to Canadian visa offices abroad.
-It is referred to as a "blended" program because it is a cost-sharing arrangement whereby Citizenship and Immigration Canada (CIC) and The United Church of Canada both contribute to financially supporting the refugees.
+The Blended VOR Initiative is designed to resettle refugees identified by the United Nations High Commissioner for Refugees (UNHCR) and submitted to Canadian visa offices abroad.
+It is referred to as a "blended" program because it is a cost-sharing arrangement whereby Immigration, Refugees and Citizenship Canada (IRCC) and the constituent group of The United Church of Canada both contribute to financially supporting the refugees.

+How does the "blended" model work?
 Refugees resettled under the Blended VOR Initiative will receive income support during the first 6 months after their arrival through the federal government's Resettlement Assistance Program (RAP).
 They are also fully covered under the Interim Federal Health Program (IFHP) for a full 12 months in addition to provincial health coverage.
 Sponsors will be responsible for the remaining 6 months of financial support.
-The SAH and its congregations/pastoral charges also have the responsibility to provide settlement and emotional support for the refugees for the 12-month sponsorship term.
+The SAH and its sponsoring group also have the responsibility to provide settlement and emotional support for the refugees for the 12-month sponsorship term.

 - Citizenship and Immigration Canada manual [PDF]

 - Success Stories from Citizenship and Immigration Canada